Fluxx/exam/README.rst

 ``exam.objects``
 ~~~~~~~~~~~~~~~~

-Useful objectgs for use in testing:
+Useful objects for use in testing:

 ``exam.objects.noop`` - callable object that always returns ``None``. no matter how it was called.